hena-lee/velvet-tarot/README.md

 ## Why I Built This

 A friend of mine is really into tarot, so I wanted to make something for her that felt like more than pulling a card from an app.
 I wanted it to feel like a real reading, something with a Victorian cabinet-of-curiosities vibe.
-I built it as a gift, and it ended up being a gift for me too.
+I built it as a gift, and it ended up being a gift for me too :-)

 ## Technical Highlights